How we’re helping all our clients to keep their websites regularly maintained

-As Operations Director of a WordPress web design agency, I have come across pretty much every possible issue relating to how to develop professional websites for clients.
-Since we started in 2009, we have developed robust processes for WordPress design and development including how to build new websites, how to quote for new projects, what to include in our standard prices, how to communicate with clients, what tasks need doing when a website goes live…… the list goes on.
-Most of our processes are very well established and apart from the odd tweak, they don’t tend to change much over time.
+As Operations Director of a WordPress web design agency, I have come across pretty much every possible issue relating to WordPress web design.
+Since we started in 2009, we have developed robust processes for WordPress design and development.
+This includes how to build new websites, how to quote for new projects and what to include in our standard prices.
+It includes how to communicate with clients, what tasks need doing when a website goes live…… the list goes on.
+Most of our processes are very well established.
+Apart from the odd tweak, they don’t tend to change much over time.

 Ongoing services are an exception.
-Historically, a high proportion of clients have invested in the initial development of their website but have declined any ongoing support or maintenance.
-It’s not that they’re going elsewhere – they just don’t see the value in these services.
+Historically, a high proportion of clients have invested in the initial website development but declined ongoing support or maintenance.
+It’s not that they’re going elsewhere.
+They just don’t see the value in these services.

-Time and time again, I have seen a client pay £2,000+ for a shiny new WordPress website but refuse to pay £45 per month to keep it maintained and up to date.
-They say they will maintain the website themselves, but when I log into the admin after a few months then I invariably see out of date information and a long list of updates that haven’t been installed.
+Time and time again, I have seen a client pay £2,000+ for a shiny new WordPress website but refuse to pay £45 per month to maintain it maintained.
+They say they will maintain the website themselves.
+But when I log into the admin after a few months then I invariably see out of date information and a long list of uninstalled updates.

 “If you can’t see it, it doesn’t exist”

 I always remember one of our first projects as a WordPress web design agency.
-We were commissioned to develop a website with a bespoke e-commerce system.
-We spent a couple of days building the front end of the website using an off-the-shelf theme, and we spent several months developing a powerful e-commerce system behind the scenes.
-When we presented the work to the client, they were absolutely delighted with the pretty front end website – for example they were thrilled with the slideshow on the homepage and thought it was amazing how the slides moved on their own!
-They had barely a word to say about the e-commerce functionality which made up 90% of the work.
+We were commissioned to develop a website with bespoke e-commerce system.
+We spent a couple of days building the front end of the website using a theme.
+Plus several months developing a powerful e-commerce system behind the scenes.
+When we presented the work to the client, they were delighted with the pretty website.
+They were thrilled with the homepage slideshow and thought it was amazing how the slides moved on their own!
+They had barely a word to say about the e-commerce functionality which represented 90% of the work.

-Since then, I have seen the same thing time and time again – people tend to assign value to what they can see, and ignore anything more technical behind the scenes.
+Since then, I’ve seen the same thing time and time again.
+People tend to assign value to what they can see, and ignore anything more technical behind the scenes.
 This happens regardless of what is actually important to their website.

-Although the above analogy isn’t about support or maintenance, it does help to explain people’s attitude towards ongoing maintenance for their website.
-They will happily pay £2000+ for an eye-catching WordPress website that will act as a virtual storefront for their company and directly increase their profits.
+I know the above analogy isn’t about support or maintenance.
+However it does help to explain people’s attitude towards ongoing website maintenance.
+They will happily pay £2000+ for an eye-catching WordPress website that will act as a virtual storefront for their company and directly increase profits.
 There’s a direct return on investment which helps to justify the cost.

-In contrast, they may be reluctant to spend £45 per month on maintenance because the website will still look the same (in theory) whether or not it is maintained and kept up to date behind the scenes. £45 per month isn’t much money, but it does add up over time and it’s hard to justify the expense if you can’t see a direct return on investment.
+In contrast, they may be reluctant to spend £45 per month on maintenance.
+After all, the website will look the same whether or not it’s maintained. £45 per month isn’t much, but does add up over time.
+It’s hard to justify if you can’t see a direct return on investment.
 ManageWP’s article WordPress maintenance: Are you worth less than a cup of Starbucks coffee? beautifully illustrates this.

-As a result, a lot of people see their website as a one-off cost and don’t want to accept that there may be ongoing costs too (apart from unavoidable ones like web hosting).
+As a result, a lot of people see a website as a one-off cost.
+They don’t want to accept that there may be ongoing costs.
+(Apart from unavoidable ones like web hosting).

 Lack of education